Indiana Southern Railroad: Operations

-The Indiana Southern interchanges in Indianapolis with CSX in CSX's Crawford Yard, the Indiana Rail Road in Switz City and Beehunter, Norfolk Southern in Oakland City in Evansville the railroad terminates with a connection at CSX's (ex-C&EI) Wansford yard, just west of U.S. Route 41, near the Evansville Regional Airport.
+The railroad interchanges with CSX at the latter's Crawford Yard in Indianapolis and Wansford Yard in Evansville, the Indiana Rail Road in Switz City and Bee Hunter, and Norfolk Southern in Oakland City.

 Just south of Indianapolis, the railroad serves transloading facility Kid Glove Services.

 The railroad serves industries in Mooresville and a salt unloading facility in Martinsville.
 A siding between Whitaker and Gosport is regularly used for car storage; as is a small yard in Worthington on the former New York Central trackage.

 The railroad supplies coal to power plants in Edwardsport and Petersburg.
 There are around 2 trains per week supplying the Edwardsport plant with coal and carrying byproducts from the plant.

 The railroad also serves a grain elevator in Plainville and the Grain Processing Corporation in Washington.